The Value of 5s: What Is It and Why Is It Important?

 Communicate –Let everyone know the new standard and how to maintain it as the best way of working.

 I re-visited the area recently and it was a surprise.
 Everything that we had done in the workshop had been sustained, the area was as we had left it, some of the actions had been completed.
-It was a big tick for sustain, but unfortunately it stopped there as the system was not being followed and the area audits were not up to date or being progressed.
+It was a big tick for sustain, but unfortunately, it stopped there as the system was not being followed and the area audits were not up to date or being progressed.

-For me this speaks volumes.
+For me, this speaks volumes.
 5S is easily understood by everyone but it falls to the managers to ensure that the system is adopted as a way of working.
 We had hammered our improvement in and not removed any other wasteful activity, guess where we are going next?

-Making an IMPACT is not just about ticking off the tools; are you applying tools or changing systems to make improvement?
+Making an IMPACT is not just about ticking off the tools; are you applying tools or changing systems to make an improvement?